joshmeranda/MyJournal/README.md

 Under the `tools` directory you wil find some general purpose scripts intended to be used by other scripts in this journal (ie `tools/logger.sh` is used by `harvester/tools/reset-harvester.bash`)

+### Testing

+For scripts that can be tested on most systems without any additional software test scripts will be provided.
+All scripts should be run using `tools/test/test.sh` as an entrypoint by specifying intended script targets.
+Targets can be added by creating a new file under `tools/test/` following the pattern `test_<target_name>.sh`.
+So if I wanted to test a script called `do-something`, I would create a test script called `tools/test/test_do_something.sh`.
+The test script names don't need to strictly follow the snake case (other than the first `_` after `test`) but they should for consistency.

+To run tests you can run `tools/test/test.sh`.